CALIFORNIA LEMON LAW ADVOCATES, CALL (800) 917-7147 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 Lemon Law Rights for Customers

-If your vehicle qualifies as a lemon, you have the right to compensation from the manufacturer.
+If your vehicle qualifies as a lemon, you are entitled to compensation from the manufacturer.
 You don’t deserve to be stuck in a defective vehicle any longer, and an experienced lawyer can help you take legal action.

 Not only is it important for you to reclaim your time and money, but it’s also essential that the manufacturer be held responsible.
 Only by filing these claims can we help prevent defective vehicles from being sold in the first place.